CSteen57/SteenCorp-AD-Lab/Phases/Phase 5/README.md

 5. Stops if the generated username already exists.
 6. Securely collects a temporary password.
 7. Creates and enables the account with a required password change at first sign-in.
-8. Assigns department access and displays the finished account for verification.
+8. Adds the account to the appropriate department security group and displays the completed configuration for verification.

 ### PowerShell Concepts Practiced